PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-08 14:49:38
+Last updated: 2024-04-08 14:50:46
-Random Quote: When the snows fall and the white winds blow, the lone wolf dies, but the pack survives.  -  Eddard Stark
+Random Quote: Fool's blood, king's blood, blood on the maiden's thigh, but chains for the guests and chains for the bridegroom, aye aye aye.  -  Patchface